 Here is an example of a high-efficiency forced-air model that is also a forced draft furnace.
 It uses a direct vent system and a draft induction fan to remove exhaust gases and draw in the fresh air from outdoors, creating excellent fuel efficiency.

 The final category is condensing furnaces.
 These furnaces are so efficient that the flue gas condenses on the wall of the vent pipe.
 Because of the condensing, the vent pipes need to be PVC, aluminum, or stainless steel.

 They also require gasketed or glued joints so the condensation can't leak out.
 Instead, the droplets run back down into the heat exchanger where they evaporate.
-This Empire model offers condensing technology and vents with PVC.

 In terms of venting exhaust, these condensing models can be either a direct vent or natural vent.